ripDZL/Ripcord-Parsing-Fix/README.md

 ## 🛠 Building from source
 Requirements: ppyinstaller
-install via powershell " pip install pyinstaller "
+install via powershell via:  pip install pyinstaller

 Download patcher.py  and run "pyinstaller --onefile patcher.py" from a command prompt window in the same directory.
 Should make a patcher.exe in a folder called dist in the same directory.